-Customers shop with the Company through its online platforms.
-Increasingly, customers use mobile devices to shop online and to do comparison shopping.
+Many customers shop with the Company through its online platforms, often through mobile devices.
 The Company is increasingly using social media and proprietary mobile applications to interact with the Company's customers and as a means to enhance their shopping experience.
 Any failure on the Company's part to provide attractive, effective, reliable, user-friendly e-commerce platforms that offer a wide assortment of merchandise with rapid delivery options and that continually meet the changing expectations of online shoppers could place the Company at a competitive disadvantage, result in the loss of e-commerce and other sales, harm the Company's reputation with customers, and have a material adverse impact on the growth of the Company's e-commerce business globally and its results of operations.

 Furthermore, the Company's e-commerce operations subject the Company to risks related to the computer systems that operate the Company's websites and related support systems, such as system failures, viruses, computer hackers and similar disruptions.
 If the Company is unable to continually add software and hardware, effectively upgrade its systems and network infrastructure and take other steps to improve the efficiency of its systems, system interruptions or delays could occur that adversely affect the Company's operating results and harm the Company's brands.
 The Company depends on its technology vendors to manage "up time" of the front-end e-commerce stores, manage the intake of orders, and export orders for fulfillment.
-Any failure on the part of the Company's brands.
+Any failure on the part of the Company's third-party e-commerce vendors or in the Company's ability to transition third-party services effectively could result in lost sales and harm the Company's brands.